utep-cs-systems-courses/os-archiver/Readme.md

 __System call requirement:__
-Your program should only perform i/o by explicitly calling posix syscalls, as exposed in python's OS module.
+Your program should only perform i/o by explicitly calling posix syscalls, as exposed in python's OS package.

 __Don't aspire to be compatible with the standard tar:__
 The standard tar program implements many advanced features that are